 There are a number of colleges who are responding to my book, either making it part of their curriculum or putting it in their bookstore as recommended material.
 They understand it’s something that can be learned, implemented, and maybe even “graded.”

 But you don’t have to go to college to study my Method!
 You can read & study my book and DVDs.
-And I suggest you do 3 more things to get “hands on” and personal help: 1) attend one of our Bootcamps or Workshops, 2) join us Backstage so you can ask questions and attend free Webinars, and 3) take our Academy of Live Music online course.
+And I suggest you do 2 more things to get “hands on” and personal help: 1) attend one of our Bootcamps or Workshops, 2) join us Backstage so you can ask questions and attend free Webinars.

 I hope you believe me: I’m not just trying to sell you my stuff so I can make money.
 It’s really because there’s nothing that thrills me more than when people consume and implement my Live Music Method.
 I have never, never (did I say never?), not seen it work when learned, practiced and applied properly.